fiveoutofnine/colormap-registry/README.md

 1. via segment data
 2. or via a [**palette generator**](https://github.com/fiveoutofnine/colormap-registry/blob/main/src/interfaces/IPaletteGenerator.sol).

 Segment data contains 1 `uint256` each for red, green, and blue describing their intensity values along the colormap.
-Each `uint256` contains 24-bit words bitpacked together, which has the following structure (bits are right-indexed):
+Each `uint256` contains 24-bit words bitpacked together with the following structure (bits are right-indexed):

 | Bits      | Meaning                                              |
 | --------- | ---------------------------------------------------- |